 Hsuan Guang Temple Introduction

-During the Second Sino-Japanese War, the Japanese took Xuanzang's skull relic from Nanjing.
-After the war, they gave part of the relic to the Buddhist Association of the Republic of China.
-In 1955, the relic was brought to Taiwan, and in 1958, it was enshrined at Xuanguang Temple by Sun Moon Lake.
-Xuanguang Temple is only a few meters from the lake, and there is a dock below the temple where visitors can take a boat to the dock and then walk up the steps to visit.
-Inside the temple, there is a golden statue of Master Xuanzang, with a plaque reading "National Master of the Ethnic Group" hanging above.
-Although the skull relic of Master Xuanzang has been moved to Xuanzang Temple, Xuanguang Temple has become a must-visit spot for tourists traveling to Sun Moon Lake due to its convenient waterway transportation.
-The temple's architecture follows the Tang style; it was initially planned as a temporary enshrinement for the skull relic, thus it lacks the blue tiles and red pillars, appearing simple and elegant, evoking a sense of nostalgia.
-Built by the lake, visitors can closely appreciate the beautiful waters of Sun Moon Lake, as if being in a beautiful painting.
-In front of the temple, there is a large stone engraved with “Sun Moon Lake” and “Xuanguang Temple,” which has become a popular spot for tourists to take photos.
-Especially on weekends, the lines of people waiting to take pictures often circle around the small temple courtyard multiple times, creating another interesting scene.
+During the Second Sino-Japanese War, the Japanese took the top bone relic of Master Xuanzang from Nanjing.
+After the war, they sent part of the top bone relic to the Buddhist Association of the Republic of China.
+In 1955, the relic was welcomed to Taiwan, and in 1958, it was enshrined at Xuanguang Temple beside Sun Moon Lake.
+Xuanguang Temple is only a few dozen meters from the lake, with a pier below the temple where visitors can take a boat to the pier and then walk up the stairs to visit.
+Inside the temple, there is a golden statue of Master Xuanzang with a plaque reading "National Master."
+Although the top bone relic of Master Xuanzang has been moved to Xuanzang Temple, Xuanguang Temple has become a must-visit attraction for tourists traveling to Sun Moon Lake due to its convenient waterway access.
+The architecture of Xuanguang Temple is in the Tang style.
+It was originally planned as a temporary enshrinement for the top bone relic of Master Xuanzang, so it lacks the ornate blue tiles and red pillars, appearing plain and elegant, evoking a sense of nostalgia.
+Built by the lake, visitors can enjoy the clear waters of Sun Moon Lake nearby, making it feel like being in a beautiful painting.
+In front of the temple, there is a large stone engraved with "Sun Moon Lake" and "Xuanguang Temple," which has become a popular spot for tourists to leave their mark with "I was here."
+Especially on holidays, there are often long lines of people waiting to take pictures, creating another interesting scene around the small temple yard.